describo/documentation/src/profiles/layouts.md

 @type = ['Dataset', 'Organisation']
 ```

-Note that the order of the `@type` array in the entity definition is not important.

 If multiple layouts match (for example: `@type` = ['Dataset', 'Language']), then the first matching
 layout will be applied (in this case layout 1).